KhalilHammod/KhalilHammod/README.md

 # 👋 Hi, I am Khalil Hammod

-🎓 BA in Politics & Ethics | 💡 Aspiring Data-Informed Policy Analyst
+💡 Data-Informed Policy Analyst
-📊 Python, Statistics, SQL & Machine Learning
+🎓 MA in Policy and Administration | BA in Politics & Ethics 📊 Python, Statistics, SQL & Machine Learning
 🎯 On a mission to bridge **policy** and **data** for smarter decision-making